getodk/docs/odk1-src/central-projects.rst

  - Only **Web Users** (who are allowed to administer ODK Central through the management website) marked **Administrator** have administrative access to the main site settings and all projects.

    - However, all Web Users created before version 0.5 were already marked Administrator.
-You will have to go change their :ref:`Sitewide Role <central-users-web-role>` to None if you wish to remove these privileges.
+You will have to go change their :ref:`Site-wide Role <central-users-web-role>` to None if you wish to remove these privileges.

  - Normal Web Users who are not Administrators can be made Managers on select projects.
 These users have the ability to manage anything about the project.
 They can: